missionpinball/mpf-docs/docs/config/variable_player.md

 ```

 The following settings can be used with each event section listed in
-your variable_player section:
+your `variable_player` section:

-### Example
+### Example for player variables

-You can include any player variable under an event to add numeric value
+You can include any player or machine variable under an event to add a numeric value
 to that variable.
+This example is for player variables and not for machine variables.
 (If the variable doesn't exist, it will set the
 player variable to that.)
-For example:
+For player variables there is a simplified syntax, for example:

 ``` mpf-config
 ##! mode: mode1